mleager/Branch-Protections/README.md

+# Cohesive setup of Branches, Environments, etc.

+To help keep your repo secure, you can use environments and branches together to organize your environment

+Branches are were your code is stored and organized

+Environments are where the code is deployed

+Branches are secured using Branch Protections and Rulesets

+Environments are secured using Deployment Policies

+**Short-Lived vs Long-Lived Branches**

+Long-lived branches include: main, develop, release, staging, etc.

+Short-lived branches include: feature/\*, bugfix/\*, hotfix/\*, etc.

+**How it Works Together**

+Environments --> Long-lived Branches
+Environments --> Deployment Policies
-# Branch Protections
+Long-lived Branches --> Branch Protections
+Short-lived Branches --> Rulesets

+## Basics

-Branch protections will vary depending by branch or branch strategy employed by a repo.
+Branch protections will vary by the branch or branch strategy employed by a repo.

 A 'development' branch can have less restrictions that 'main' or 'release'.

-It's recommended to use pre-defined naming conventions for branch names.
+It's recommended to follow common naming conventions for branch names.

-Example branch names:
+Common branch names:

 - feature/*
 - bugfix/*